yonasBSD/nerdlog/README.md

-# Nerdlog: a fancy yet low-key terminal log viewer for distributed systems
+# Nerdlog: a fast, remote-first TUI log viewer for distributed systems, with a timeline historam, loosely inspired by Graylog/Kibana

 First of all, a little demo.
 Here, we're dealing with logs from 4 remote nodes, each having about 2GB log file, generating about 600K log messages per hour in